 Meet the Goddess of Good Luck

-In this section of the book, Arkad is asked by a student about how to attract good luck.
-It is noted that men may work side-by-side with one another, and one may have good luck while another does not.
+In this chapter, Arkad is asked by a student about how to attract good luck.
+It is noted that people may work side-by-side with one another, and one may have good luck while another does not.

 The students are questioned about times when they had experienced good fortune to perhaps find out the way that good luck came upon them.
-One man found a wallet full of money – but could not reckon how to continue finding more wallets.
+One student found a wallet full of money – but could not reckon how to continue finding more wallets.
 Another noted that Arkad himself had been seen at the horse races, betting on the grays.
-Alas, Arkad pointed out that gaming houses and horse races, while frequent locales for witnessing the good fortune of a few, the odds are always in favor of the organizers, and good luck does not flow to the game players.
+Alas, Arkad pointed out that gaming houses and horse races, while frequent locales for witnessing the good fortune of a few, the odds are always in favor of the organizers (the house), and good luck does not flow to the game players very often.

 Finally, a livestock trader speaks up about a time when he allowed good fortune to slip through his hands.
 It seems that he had an opportunity to purchase a flock late one night, when the owner of the flock was anxious to complete the sale and return to his home.
 By delaying the purchase until morning, more buyers were on the scene who were willing to pay a much higher price than was originally offered, and so the good fortune slipped by.
 By procrastinating his decision, the buyer lost out on a fine profit.

-The next chapter is “The Five Laws of Gold“.
+The next part of this review is “The Five Laws of Gold“.